Dee Why - North

 Dee Why - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Dee Why-North ranks high in cultural diversity, with 39.4% speaking a language other than English at home and 49.5% born overseas.
-The predominant religion is Christianity at 42.9%.
-Buddhism is notably higher at 6.0%, compared to Greater Sydney's 1.8%.
+Dee Why-North has a high level of cultural diversity, with 39.4% of its population speaking a language other than English at home and 49.5% born overseas.
+The predominant religion is Christianity, comprising 42.9% of the population.
+Notably, Buddhism is overrepresented in Dee Why-North at 6.0%, compared to 1.8% across Greater Sydney.

 Frequently Asked Questions - Diversity